Building a Survival Group: What Preppers Must Know before They Get Started

 • Knowledgeable of wilderness survival: This is not the time for someone to get bit by a snake or wipe their butt with poison ivy because they have no experience in the wild!

-How are 4-5 people supposed to survive through a long-term disaster, you ask?
+How are 4 to 5 people supposed to survive a long-term disaster?

 Survival Community Team

-Ideally, you’ll have enough people that you can form a self-sustaining community.
+Ideally, you’ll have enough people to form a self-sustaining community.
 Of course, this depends on the land you have chosen for your bug out location.

-We’ve talked about how much land is needed to be self-sufficient on Primal Survivor before.
+We’ve discussed how much land is needed to be self-sufficient.
 It can vary from 42 square meters for a family of four to 17 acres per person.
 Again, this depends a lot on the land, how you use it, and your level of knowledge.

 Choosing Members for Your Survival Community

-However, you should make sure that you have at least one team member to fill each of the following survival tasks.
+However, you should ensure that you have at least one team member to fill each of the following survival tasks.
 I say at least one member because it is possible that one team member won’t make it to the location.

 What would you do, for example, if the only person with medical skills doesn’t arrive???